Nowadays, we often use the Raspberry Pi for everything and anything.

 I’ll call this interface “Kodi”, even if I know that the limit is blurred between OSMC and Kodi.

-You’ll find OSMC and Kodi stuff in this menu, not a big deal, you don’t need to use the correct word to use it 🙂
+You’ll find OSMC and Kodi stuff in this menu, not a big deal, you don’t need to know the correct word to use it 🙂

 If you followed these installation steps, you should get the same menu as in the picture above.